NIAID-BRC-Codeathons/RDF-knowledge-graph-construction/triplestore/README.md

-# Triplestore work around Qlever
+# Triplestore

-## Commands
+## Commands for running Qlever instance

+These need to be run from  ./triplestore/BV-BRC

-Do not run get data unless you need to build a new index
+**Do not run get data unless you need to build a new index**
 ```bash
 qlever get-data
 ```

-Do not run index unless you need to build a new index
+**Do not run index unless you need to build a new index**
 ```bash
 qlever index --overwrite-existing
 ```